paralect/ship/deploy/drone-ci/README.md

 If you already have nginx installed somewhere else and just would like to attach drone nginx configuration to existing nginx server you can do following:

-1. Set nginx server ip in `deploy/hosts` file for the nginx target
+1. Set nginx server ip in `hosts` file for the nginx target
 2. Run same command `./bin/setup-nginx.sh`, but reply `no` to the question about nginx installation.

 In this case nginx configuration for Drone CI will be copied to the existing nginx server.